-Should the Voice of Customer influence product development?
+Should the voice of the customer influence product development?

 In Frost & Sullivan’s survey research on R&D/innovation and product development priorities, 84% of the respondents declare that they employ the voice of customers (VoC) in their product development cycle.

-Why Voice of Customer Should be Included in Development Process
+How Should You Include Voice of Customer in Development Processes?

 Yes, your developers are passionate about cutting edge innovations and want to exceed expectations in all aspects of design.
 But that does not guarantee customer buy-in.

 Many software and internet companies with great product ideas and rocket high initial growth rates have failed to achieve product/market fit.
 The key reason behind lies not in quality management or financing, but in the incompetence to understand and meet the wants and needs of the market.
 You might have the best expertise in the industry where your company operates, but that professional knowledge will never be more valuable to the business than customer insights.

 Hotjar for example, gave credits of their fast growth to the “staying close to our customers” mantra – in just 5 years they’ve gone from €0 to €17 million in Annual Recurring Revenue and their product has been installed on over 670,000 sites.

 The best way to ensure your new developments will gain the likes of the market is to listen to the voice of your customers.

 Let your customers make product development decisions for you!

 Use customer suggestions and opinions as a decision-making guideline.
 Adjust your products and services to perfectly fit customer needs.